-In Standby mode, the backlight for screen and keys are turned off to save power.
+In Standby mode, the Sonar and the backlight for screen and keys are turned off to save power.
 The system continues to run in the background.

 You select Standby mode from the System Controls dialog.
+Switch from Standby mode to normal operation by a short press on the Power key.